meh9/game-of-life/README.md

 Plans:
 1. Java implementation: This was the first implementation.
 The game logic is complete, but no work on user interface.
 1. Python implementation: This is currently the most progressed, and has a simple terminal user interface.
-1. TypeScript implementation: Planned, currently unstarted.
+1. TypeScript in NodeJS implementation: Planned, currently unstarted.
 1. Haskell implementation: Yeah maybe, would be interesting.
 1. C# implementation: Maybe.

 TODO:
+1. Some form of different UI allowing different zoom levels?
+(Preferably not a web interface...)
 1. Add ability to use different rules.
 1. Ability to get RLE and other formats directly from (popular?)
 GoL sites on the internet.
 1. (Done for Python) Add other formats such as Plaintext.